SwissSign-AG/RaApi/README.md

 __/v2/order/{orderReference}/certificate/chain__

-Retrieve the certificate chain in PKCS#7 base64 encoded given an order reference (ord-uuid).
+Retrieve the the certificate chain in PKCS#7 base64 encoded given an order reference (ord-uuid).

 __Example__